ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 1. Open your `[your-app-name].xcodeproj` file in `[your-app-name]/platforms/ios` directory with Xcode

+> If confronted with an alert asking to “Convert to Latest Swift Syntax”, click **Cancel**.

 1. Add the Bridging Header.
 Go to `Build settings` > `Swift Compiler - Code Generation` > `Objective-C Bridging Header` and add the following path: